This information will help you get ready for your pulmonary procedure at Memorial Hospital, Memorial Sloan Kettering (MSK)’s main hospital.Back to top

-The procedure you will be having is: _______________________________
+The procedure you’ll be having is: _______________________________

 New York, NY 10065

-Take the M elevator to the 2nd floor.
+M elevator to the 2nd floor

 Before Your Procedure

 You may need to stop taking some of your medications before your procedure.
-Talk with your doctor about which medications are safe for you to stop taking.
-We have included some common examples below.
+Talk with your healthcare provider about which medications are safe for you to stop taking.
+We’ve included some common examples below.

 Anticoagulants (blood thinners)